liyike1988/tensorboard/tensorboard/webapp/widgets/line_chart_v2/lib/README.md

 - coordinatior: A utility module for converting coordinate systems.
 Abstracts away certain renderer quirks and holds onto state, helping with performance optimizations.
+- data drawable: a view that draws renders data in a rectangle it is given.
 - renderer: a stateful module that knows how to render limited number of primitives such as line, rect, circle, and text (for more accurate set of supported shapes, please refer to the abstract class) using a defined